najbo/docs/3.x/extend/system/routing.md

 ## Routing to a Class

 For larger applications it is preferable to organize routes inside classes instead of a closure.
 The best place to put these classes is in the **handlers** directory.
 The route can be referenced as an array that takes the class name and method name.
-In this example the `/install` route is mapped to the `Installer` class and `install` method.
+In this example the `/install` route is mapped to the `Installer` class and `index` method.

 ```php
 Route::any('/install', [Installer::class, 'index']);